These Chocolate Mint Crinkle Cookies are irresistible & one of our Holiday baking favs. Vegan & Gluten-free

 - Scoop a generous tablespoon of dough out and roll into a ball.

 - Roll ball into sugar.

 - Roll ball into powdered sugar, coating very well!
 The more powdered sugar on top, the prettier the "crackle".

 - Arrange cookies on parchment lined pans, at least 2" apart.

 - Bake 12-14 minutes, when cookies when puffed up and crackle effect is seen.

 - Allow to cool on baking sheet at least 5 minutes before storing.

-Gluten-free option: Use Bob's Red Mill 1-to-1 Gluten Free Flour for easiest substitution or use GF Flour of choice but add in ½ tsp.
-Xanthan Gum.
+Gluten-free option: I use Bob's Red Mill 1-to-1 Gluten Free Flour for easiest substitution but feel free to use GF Flour of choice but add in 1/2 tsp.
+Xanthan Gum if needed.

 Use regular, Unbleached All-purpose flour if gluten isn't an issue.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please see my FULL DISCLOSURE POLICY for more details.